- What is auto insurance?

-Effective June 1, 2010, all Wisconsin drivers are required to have an automobile insurance policy in force or, in limited situations, other security which could be a surety bond, personal funds, or certificate of self-insurance when operating a motor vehicle in the state.
+Yes.
+All Wisconsin drivers are required to have an automobile insurance policy in force or, in limited situations, other security which could be a surety bond, personal funds, or certificate of self-insurance when operating a motor vehicle in the state.
 Details are available at the Department of Transportation, Division of Motor Vehicles (DMV), Hill Farms State Office Building, 4802 Sheboygan Ave., Madison, WI 53702

 If I buy automobile insurance, what coverages are required in Wisconsin and what are the minimum limits I can purchase?